John Bolton Weighs In On 'This American Moment'

-Ambassador BOLTON: Yes.
+CONAN: Yes.
 I think that's a very important question.
 I think the sad fact is that Iran is now essentially unimpeded in its some 20-year course of trying to achieve a deliverable nuclear weapons capability.
 I think this is a good example of a case where diplomacy has been tried and failed and where Senator Obama's suggestion that we resort to more diplomacy would simply benefit Iran.
 Look, diplomacy is like any human activity.
 It has costs and it has benefits, and the example of Iran shows where diplomacy does have costs.
 Our European friends have spent five years negotiating with the Iranians to try and get them to give up their nuclear weapons program.
 And the only result of five years of negotiations is that Iran is five years closer to achieving that deliverable nuclear weapons capability.
 So when Senator Obama says, as if it's a new idea, well why don't we negotiate with Iran?
 We have.
 And it's failed, and that's why I think our options are very limited.
 I think now the next point to watch is whether the government of Israel, seeing an Iran with nuclear weapons as an existential threat to the state of Israel, decides to use targeted military force against the Iranian nuclear program before this administration is over.
 I think that is very much on the horizon and something that I think we should have a debate about during the course of this presidential election.

 CONAN: The Israelis could not possibly do that without American acquiescence.
 They would have cross Iraqi territory to get them.

-Ambassador BOLTON: No they wouldn't.
+CONAN: No they wouldn't.
 No, they wouldn't.
 And let me tell you something.
 In flying across other airspace, I think that in the Arab world, although certainly you wouldn't hear this publicly, that there would not be any great amount of sadness if Israel, in fact, did destroy a significant part of Iran's nuclear weapons program.
-We can see from the reaction in the Arab world when Israel just last year in September destroyed the North Korean Reactor being built on the banks of Euphrates River in Syria, that the pubic reaction was silence.
+We can see from the reaction in the Arab world when Israel just last year in September destroyed the North Korean reactor being built on the banks of Euphrates River in Syria, that the public reaction was silence.
 And with the private reaction was that they were quite happy that Israel had taken that action.
 And here's a case where if you ever expected an Arab reaction, that would be it - Israel attacking a brother Arab state.
 And the reason that the other Arabs reacted the way they did is that they fear that what was really going on was that this reactor was another example of Iranian penetration of Syrian sovereignty and a cooperative venture with the Iranians.
 So I think it's - look, the military option against Iran's program is deeply unattractive.
 It's risky.
 It's fraught with danger, and it's deeply unattractive.
 But much more unattractive is an Iran with nuclear weapons, and that's why you have to have the military option available.

 CONAN: We're talking with Ambassador John Bolton who is at the St. Paul site, where the Republican National Convention is being held, the Xcel Center.
 If you'd like to join the conversation, our phone number is 800-989-8255.
 Email us firstname.lastname@example.org.
 We're talking about This American Moment about America and the world and you are listening to Talk Of The Nation from NPR News.
 And let's get a caller on the line.
 This is Moe, and Moe is with from Chicago, Illinois.